CUSTOMER INSIGHT & STRATEGY

 Workflow & Governance

-We structured the team that will create, edit, release and archive the content.
-The team hierarchy, the process, the communication and the editorial plan.
+We structured the team that will create, edit, release and archive the assets.
+The team hierarchy, the workflow, the communication and the editorial plan.